-Read over pointers from the following topics:
+Read over common questions on the following topics:

 Courses and Registration